mozilla/mozregression/README.md

 # mozregression

-mozregression is an interactive regression rangefinder for quickly tracking down the source of bugs in Mozilla nightly and inbound builds.
+mozregression is an interactive regression rangefinder for quickly tracking down the source of bugs in Mozilla nightly and integration builds.

 You can start using mozregression today: